 Substituted 7-dezapurine ribonucleosides for cancer treatment

-Several purine nucleosides are clinically used in cancer therapy but their use is limited to treatment of hematological malignancies.
+Several purine nucleosides are clinically used in cancer therapy, but their use is limited to the treatment of hematological malignancies.
 The mechanism of action of these nucleosides is based in their incorporation into cellular DNA and subsequent inhibition of DNA synthesis.
-However, purine nucleosides and nucleotides are participating on many other cellular processes including e.g. de novo synthesis of nucleic acid components, RNA synthesis, protein synthesis, cell signaling and regulation.
-Targeting of these processes by purine nucleoside analogues can provide cytotoxic nucleosides with new mechanisms of action in treatment of solid tumors and drug-resistant malignancies.
+However, purine nucleosides and nucleotides are participating on many other cellular processes including e.g. de novo synthesis of nucleic acid components, RNA synthesis, protein synthesis, cell signaling, and regulation.
+Targeting of these processes by purine nucleoside analogs can provide cytotoxic nucleosides with new mechanisms of action in the treatment of solid tumors and drug-resistant malignancies.

 Early preclinical stage, in vitro and in vivo testing, xenografts, toxicology, pharmacokinetics.

 The project is offered for co-development and licensing

 Perlikova, P., G. Rylova, P. Naus, T. Elbert, E. Tloustova, A. Bourderioux, L. P. Slavetinska, K. Motyka, D. Dolezal, P. Znojek, A. Nova, M. Harvanova, P. Dzubak, M. Siller, J. Hlavac, M. Hajduch, M. Hocek.
 17-(2-Thienyl)-7-Deazaadenosine (AB61), a New Potent Nucleoside Cytostatic with a Complex Mode of Action.
 Molecular cancer therapeutics.
 2016, 15(5), 922-37.
 ISSN: 1535-7163.
 IF: 5.365.
 PMID: 26819331